Special Free Lacy Scarf Knit Pattern for your Little Darling

 - Cut around the outside of the ring (scissors will fit in the groove) and repeat for the other side.

-- Take a length of yarn and slip it through the gap of the two rings, tie off firmly; Wrap the yarn around and knot again, if you want.
+- Take a length of yarn and slip it through the gap of the two rings, tie it off firmly; Wrap the yarn around, and knot again, if you want.

 - Remove the pom-pom maker.